Mangatome/WeTookOutStephen/README.md

 # WeTookOutStephen

-An infinite game developed at the 2016 GlobalGameJam in Karlsruhe
+An infinite game developed at the 2016 GlobalGameJam in Karlsruhe.

+This game is procedurally generating its own game mechanics.
+Yes, you heard right.
+We are from from the future.
+Get your brains wet.

 http://globalgamejam.org/2016/games/we-took-out-steve